SerGreen/Appacker/README.md

 1. Creates a temporary folder for the target application files in `C:\Users\%UserName%\AppData\Local\Temp`
 2. Extracts all the appended files from its own `exe` into the temp folder
 3. Runs the main executable of the extracted app (for `CoolApp.exe` it's `Launcher.exe`) and waits for it to finish
-4. Deletes the temporary folder and finishes
+4. Deletes the temporary folder and quits

 __If it is a self-repacking application, CoolApp.exe does the following:__
 1. Creates a temporary folder A for the target application files in `C:\Users\%UserName%\AppData\Local\Temp`